Follow us

 Other Disciplines

-For those gymnasts interested in competing all ten events or both artistic divisions, see our new Decathlon/Unified division!
-Email rules@naigc.org directly if you have any questions regarding Decathlon or Unified Artistic Gymnastics.
+For those gymnasts interested in competing WAG, T&T, or all fourteen events, see our Unified division!
+Email rules@naigc.org directly if you have any questions regarding Decathlon, Omnithon, or Unified Artistic Gymnastics.
 Also make sure to check out our Trampoline and Tumbling division.

 Social Media and Contact Information